date

 Procedures

-Returns a string representation of time value using the specified unit, specified format, and specified time zone.
+Returns a string representation of time value using the specified unit, specified format, and specified timezone.

 Input:

-• time: int ➡ time passed since the Unix epoch.
+• time: int ➡ Time passed since the Unix epoch.

-• unit: str (default="ms") ➡ unit of the given time.
+• unit: string (default="ms") ➡ The unit of the given time.

-• format: str (default="%Y-%m-%d %H:%M:%S %Z") ➡ pattern to be formatted to.
+• format: string (default="%Y-%m-%d %H:%M:%S %Z") ➡ The pattern to be formatted to.

-• timezone: str (default="UTC") ➡ timezone to be used.
+• timezone: string (default="UTC") ➡ The timezone to be used.

 The unit parameter supports the following values: